NSLS2/recap/README.md

 ```

 **Note**: Values in the database can _only_ be changed via builders.
-Simply changing the pydantic models will only change the local copy of the data.
-Builders are python context managers that open and clean up database connections.
-So if there are any validation errors that happen while modifying the database, the context manager rolls back the database transaction to a safe checkpoint
+Editing the Pydantic model changes your local copy, not the database.
+Builders are context managers that manage the transaction; if validation fails, the context rolls back safely.

-**Note**: `create_resource` and `build_resource` serve different purposes, `create_resource` simply generates the resource based on default property values and returns the corresponding pydantic model. `build_resource` creates a context manager to allow a user to modify values
+**Note**: `create_resource` generates the resource with default values and returns a Pydantic model. `build_resource` opens a builder so you can modify values before commit.

-You can also re-open an existing builder,
+You can also re-use an existing builder,

 ```python